sentinel-hub/custom-scripts/planetary-variables/land-surface-temperature/land-surface-temperature-visualization/index.md

 Planet's LST product provides near real-time measurements twice a day at 1:30 and 13:30 solar local time and at spatial resolutions of 100 m and 1000 m.
 It is unhindered by clouds and has a long and consistent data record of more than 20 years.
 Please check [here](https://docs.sentinel-hub.com/api/latest/data/planet/land-surface-temp/#available-bands) for a list of available bands.

-This script provides 4 outputs.
-The `default` output is for visualizing LST in EO Browser.
-The `index` output is the actual value of the LST.
-The `eobrowserStats` and `dataMask` outputs are configured to activate the statistical features in EO Browser.

 ## Description of representative images

 Land Surface Temperature (100 m) on Oct 8, 2023 at 13:30 near Hanover, Germany.